Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Worst-case Line Overflow Attacks

 \section{Worst-case Line Overflow Attacks}

-The authors of \cite{Liang2015} introduce a bi-level optimization problem to find the worst-case unobservable line overflow attack given the attacker's limited resources to change states.
-The first level of this optimization problem is the attacker's problem, modeling its objective to maximize the power flow on a target line, subject to its limitations on: (i) resources to change states, characterized by the number of center buses in $c$; and (ii) detectability, characterized by the load shift, or the difference between the cyber (\emph{i.e.} false) load and the original load, as a percentage of the original load.
-The second level is the system response to the attack, modeled by a DCOPF.
-It is demonstrated in \cite{Liang2015} that this bi-level optimization problem can be re-formulated as an MILP.
-On the IEEE RTS 24-bus system, unobservable attacks found using this MILP are shown to successfully result in generation re-dispatch that causes a line overflow.
+The authors of \cite{Liang2015} introduce an ADBLP that can be re-formulated as an MILP, to determine the worst-case unobservable line overflow attack.
+The first level models the attacker's objective and limitations, while the second level models the system response via DCOPF.
+On the IEEE RTS 24-bus system, unobservable attacks found using this MILP are shown to successfully result in generation re-dispatches that cause line overflows.

 Instead of modeling the DCOPF problem using the B-$\theta$ method, this paper models it using the equivalent power transfer distribution factor (PTDF) formulation.
-The reason for this replacement is that using PTDFs, variable $\theta$ can be written as a function of the generation dispatch, and hence, can be eliminated.
-The second level DCOPF problem then simplifies to have only generation dispatch as its variable.
+With PTDFs, state variables $\theta$ can be eliminated by representing them as a function of the generation dispatches $P_G$, which simplifies the DCOPF to have only $P_G$ as its variable, and can be easier to solve than the B-$\theta$ formulation \cite{Sahraei-Ardakani2017}.
 Without loss of generality, we assume the flow on the target line is positive; if this is not the case, its absolute value can be maximized.